Aashishsharma/Learnings/Javascript/Javascript.md

 #### Automatic semicolon insertion
 A semicolon may be omitted in most cases when a line break exists.
 JavaScript interprets the line break as an “implicit” semicolon.
 This is called an automatic semicolon insertion.

-In most cases, a newline implies a semicolon.
-But “in most cases” does not mean “always”!

-There are cases when a newline does not mean a semicolon.
-For example: alert(1
-+2)

 But there are situations where JavaScript “fails” to assume a semicolon where it is really needed.